What’s the big hype about a whole food diet? Is it really healthy, and how hard is it to achieve?

 There’s a lot of confusion surrounding the ‘whole food diet’ as this seems to have become the latest buzzword, and it is also sometimes called ‘clean eating‘.

-I’m not sure I really like either of these two terms – for a start I hate anything with the word ‘diet’ in it, because it makes you instantly thing of depriving yourself for weight loss.
-Hoever the original meaning of the word ‘diet’ is just a pattern or style of eating so I guess that is good.
-As to whether this style of eating is ‘clean’ – I think that is open to interpretation as well.
+I’m not sure I really like either of these two terms – for a start I hate anything with the word ‘diet’ in it, because it makes you instantly think of depriving yourself for weight loss.
+However

 What exactly are Whole Foods?

 Whole food is food that is eaten in its natural state without any processing.

 According to Tara Gidus, RD, whole foods are foods “in [their] natural state” that are “intact, with all of the vitamins, minerals, and other nutrients that are in the food.”
 WebMD simplifies it with a helpful example: “it’s the difference between an apple and apple pie, or a baked potato and chips.”
 Switching to a diet comprising mostly whole foods can improve your overall health.